stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 items, the deaths of men and dogs, the absence of Gedney, and the six insanely buried biological specimens, strangely sound in texture for all their structural injuries, from a world forty million years dead.
 I do not recall whether I mentioned that upon checking up the canine bodies we found one dog missing.
-We did not think much about that till later&mdash;indeed, only Danforth and I have thought of it at all.
+We did not think much about that till later--indeed, only Danforth and I have thought of it at all.

   The principal things I have been keeping back relate to the bodies, and to certain subtle points which may or may not lend a hideous and incredible kind of rationale to the apparent chaos.
-At the time I tried to keep the men&rsquo;s minds off those points; for it was so much simpler&mdash;so much more normal&mdash;to lay everything to an outbreak of madness on the part of some of Lake&rsquo;s party.
+At the time I tried to keep the men's minds off those points; for it was so much simpler--so much more normal--to lay everything to an outbreak of madness on the part of some of Lake's party.
 From the look of things, that daemon mountain wind must have been enough to drive any man mad in the midst of this centre of all earthly mystery and desolation.

-  The crowning abnormality, of course, was the condition of the bodies&mdash;men and dogs alike.
+  The crowning abnormality, of course, was the condition of the bodies--men and dogs alike.
 They had all been in some terrible kind of conflict, and were torn and mangled in fiendish and altogether inexplicable ways.
 Death, so far as we could judge, had in each case come from strangulation or laceration.
 The dogs had evidently started the trouble, for the state of their ill-built corral bore witness to its forcible breakage from within.
 It had been set some distance from the camp because of the hatred of the animals for those hellish Archaean organisms, but the precaution seemed to have been taken in vain.
-When left alone in that monstrous wind behind flimsy walls of insufficient height they must have stampeded&mdash;whether from the wind itself, or from some subtle, increasing odour emitted by the nightmare specimens, one could not say.
+When left alone in that monstrous wind behind flimsy walls of insufficient height they must have stampeded--whether from the wind itself, or from some subtle, increasing odour emitted by the nightmare specimens, one could not say.
 Those specimens, of course, had been covered with a tent-cloth; yet the low antarctic sun had beat steadily upon that cloth, and Lake had mentioned that solar heat tended to make